 When it’s someone’s happy birthday, you usually sing them happy birthday.
 When you’re in quarantine, this is not feasible, and sending a recording is too cheesy.
 The text “Happy birthday! 🎉”, doesn’t really do the music much justice.
 So I’m left with one, and only one option.
 Make MIDI art that spells out “happy birthday”, and make sure it sounds nothing like the original melody.
 Here’s what the script produced:

-What about existing solutions?
+Before we go there though, what about existing solutions?
 I’ve heard of Algoart and similar software, but they don’t really do what I want them to.
 So here we are.

 Interfacing with MIDI

 MIDI used serialized data to represent music.
 MIDI has channels and tracks that go on these channels.
 For what I’m doing here, we don’t really have to go into the depths of how MIDI works.
 All we really have to know is that MIDI files can have multiple tracks, and you write out notes to a single track.

 mido was the quickest way to get this done in Python.
 Here’s how you’d write out a single note to a MIDI file with Python

 mid = mido.MidiFile() track = mido.MidiTrack() mid.tracks.append(track) track.append(mido.Message('note_on', note=60, velocity=100, time=32)) track.append(mido.Message('note_off', note=60, velocity=100, time=0)) # Save the file mid.save('test_single_note.mid')

 note=60 specifies which note you want to play, the